samueljairaj/nexed-s-mvp/src/services/ruleEngine/sampleRules/overrides/README.md

 }
 ```

 Note: Loading/merging of overrides is handled by the rule engine/services.
-If not yet wired, these files serve as scaffolding and documentation for future integration.
+The engine currently reads per-rule overrides from `taskTemplate.universityOverrides[<universityId>]`.
+If you use top-level override bundles (as in this README), ensure a loader transforms them into the per-rule structure before invoking the engine.
+Merge semantics: deep-merge `taskTemplate` fields; `priority` is replaced; `null` removes the field.